Bayesian method for fitting the low-energy constants in chiral perturbation theory: Fitting the LECs in ChPT

-Figure \ref{fig:Ctilted} gives the posterior distributions of $\widetilde{C}_i$.
-Although there exist some slight differences, all the curves look like normal distributions.
-Because both the priors PDFs of $\widetilde{C}_i$ and the likelihood functions are Gaussian, in probability theory, all the posterior PDFs of $\widetilde{C}_i$ are also completely Gaussian.
-This is slightly different from the results in Ref. \cite{Yang:2020eif}.
-Those results do not exist a strong theoretical support, which can lead to Gaussian results.
+Figure \ref{fig:Ctilted} in Appendix \ref{app:B} gives the posterior distributions of $\widetilde{C}_i$.
+The introduction of the constraints in Eqs. \eqref{co1} -- \eqref{co3} causes some $\widetilde{C}_i$ to deviate from normal distributions, but not very seriously.
 Table \ref{table31} shows the numerical results of $\widetilde{C}_i$.
-Compared with those results in Ref. \cite{Yang:2020eif}, most of our standard deviations are slightly larger.
-The reason is also because of Eq. \eqref{eqq2}, which also considers the errors of the truncation errors and enlarges the theoretical errors.
+Compared with those results in Ref. \cite{Yang:2020eif}, all standard deviations are slightly larger.
+The reason is Eq. \eqref{eq4} considers the errors of the truncation errors and enlarges the theoretical errors.

 Table \ref{table32} gives the theoretical contributions at each order with the NNLO fit.
 It can be seen that most physical quantities satisfy the chiral convergence very well, except for $a_0^{1/2}$, $10a_0^{3/2}$, $l_2^r$ and $l_3^r$.
 This situation also exists in the NNLO fit and in Ref. \cite{Yang:2020eif}.
-As the discussion in Sec. \ref{NLO17}, this may relate to the not precise experimental data or the chiral convergence itself.
+The reason has been discussed in Sec. \ref{NLO17}.
 It also leads to a large theoretical error of $l_3^r$.
-If a set of more precise experimental data are introduced, this problem would not exist anymore.
+If a set of more precise experimental data are introduced, this problem may not exist anymore.